SebWouters/CheMPS2/README.md

 class.

 Please note that these files are documented with doxygen comments.
-The [build section](#build) discusses how a manual can be generated from these comments.
+The [installation section](#installation) discusses how a manual can be generated from these comments.

 List of files to perform test runs